 See a doctor to get treatment that can relieve symptoms, and, in some neurological conditions, help slow the progress of the disease.

 Some types of chemotherapy for cancer can cause nerve damage that leads to numbness or tingling and pain in your arms, legs, fingers, toes, or other areas of your body.
 It's called the "glove and stocking sensation" because it can feel like a thick, tight glove.

 Medications can relieve these symptoms, especially the pain.

 This is a normal side effect of some chemotherapy, but you should talk to your doctor if it prevents you from doing your daily activities.
 It could take up to 2 years after chemotherapy for full feeling to return.

-Besides numbness in your arms or legs, a stroke can cause weakness, confusion, problems seeing and speaking, and drooping on one side of your face.
+Besides numbness in your arms or legs, a stroke may cause weakness, confusion, problems seeing and speaking, and drooping on one side of your face, but not always.
+Stoke symptoms occur suddenly and will only affect one arm.
 If you have any of these, call 911.

 If you suspect you or someone you're with may have symptoms of a heart attack, call 911.